Best Pork Loin Back Ribs (parboil, bake or instant pot)

 4.82 from 38 votes

-Best Pork Loin Back Ribs (parboiled, baked or instant pot)
+Best Pork Loin Back Ribs (3 cooking methods)

 Years ago I discovered this easy copycat recipe for the famous Montreal pork loin back ribs we loved.
 Sweet, sticky, tender and delicious.
-We included three ways to make them, but make no mistake, it's the glaze with 2 secret ingredients that is unique and awesome.
+We included and rated three ways to make them, but make no mistake, it’s the glaze that is unique and awesome.

 Prep Time14 minutes